lmaneml/MultiNucSeg-streamlit-service/README.md

-MultiNucSeg is a worflow for multiclass nuclei detection and segmentation of H&E images.
+MultiNucSeg is a multiclass nuclei detection and segmentation pipeline for H&E images.
-This repository includes streamlit web service.
-Inference is based on ONNX format.
+This repository includes a streamlit web service.
+Inference is based on the ONNX format.
-For correct work it requires two models:
+For correct work, it requires two models:
 * Multiclass nuclei detection
 * Nuclei segmentation

-Segmentation module works with mosaic bboxes, i.e. input image is mosaic nuclei crops from detection module.
+Segmentation module works with mosaic bboxes, i.e. input image includes nuclei crops from the detection module.
 Interface example:

 <div align="center">